ǂUngkue dialect

-ǂUngkue is an extinct ǃKwi language or dialect of the Vaal River region of South Africa, with records of it being spoken in Warrenton.
-It was recorded by Carl Meinhof, and was closely related to the neighboring ǁKā language (or dialect) recorded by Dorothea Bleek; they in turn are related to Nǁng, which has a single remaining speaker as of 2023.
-It has the Bleek label SIIb.
+ǂUngkue is an extinct ǃKwi speech variety of the Vaal River region of South Africa, with records of it being spoken in Warrenton.
+It was recorded by Carl Meinhof, and was closely related to the neighboring ǁKā dialect recorded by Dorothea Bleek; they in turn are related to Nǁng, which has a single remaining speaker as of 2023. ǂUngkue has the Bleek label SIIb.

 Like ǀXam, ǂUngkue used 'inclusory' pronouns for compound subjects:

 Doculects

 Güldemann (2019) lists the following doculect: